-Partying hard is thirsty business, and you need to stay hydrated.
+Partying hard is a thirsty business, and you need to stay hydrated.
 Avoid atrocious prices for bottled water and lessen plastic waste by getting yourself a smart water bottle.
 It will help you avoid spills during your Technoviking impression, keep you fresh after you have done your Technoviking impression and may even be collapsible for easy transport.

-Speaking of getting dry: boy, those festival goers do kick up a lot of dust (offer void in festivals that get rained into a Verdun-like hell-mire).
+Speaking of getting dry: boy, those festival-goers do kick up a lot of dust (offer void in festivals that get rained into a Verdun-like hell-mire).
 Protect your beautiful, sensitive eyes and face with a cool bandana and goggles.